Follow them or perish

 Which is fine by me.

-Always publish your draft
+10. Always publish your finished articles

-The most focused wins
+9. The most focused wins

 Some people have a devil on their shoulder.
 I have a chipmunk.